deanturpin/thoughts-on-software-dev/readme.md

 fi
 ```

-## Semicolons in JavaScript
+# Semicolons in JavaScript
-I started experimenting with no semicolons but both Greasemonkey editors
+I started dropping semicolons in JavaScript but both Greasemonkey editors
-I've used complain a lot about this so I've returned to using them again.
+(Firefox and Chrome) complain a lot about this so I've returned to using them
+again.

 ```js
 // Periodically check reload checkbox state setInterval(function() {